GoranAviani/courses/Webucator/README.md

 # Webucator

-In this course, I show my solutions for Pythons project written up by Shelly Tan of Northwestern University's Knight Lab.
+In this course, I show my solutions for Pythons projects written up by Shelly Tan of Northwestern University's Knight Lab.

-## Getting Started